 Kindly Supported By:

-We are grateful for the kind support of our sponsors, Axiom, Vetsonic, the British Veterinary Camelid Society and the Eastern Counties Veterinary Society.
+We are grateful for the kind support of our sponsors, Axiom (Silver), Vetsonic, the British Veterinary Camelid Society and the Eastern Counties Veterinary Society.

 Churchill College is in the west of Cambridge, with parking available.